qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/composer.rst

 output than the simple rendering shown above.
 It is possible to create complex map layouts consisting of map views, labels, legend, tables and other elements that are usually present on paper maps.
-The layouts can be then exported to PDF, raster images or directly printed on a printer.
+The layouts can be then exported to PDF, SVG, raster images or directly printed on a printer.

 The layout consists of a bunch of classes.
 They all belong to the core library.
 QGIS application has a convenient GUI for placement of the elements,